LukeTobin/LudumDare48/README.md

 # Ludum Dare 48

 This Ludum Dare's theme was "deeper and deeper".
-We worked in a team of two to create our game called [NAME].
+We worked in a team of two to create our game called Cavebop.
 Below, you will find more information about our creative process, our game's goals and assets we used.

 ## Theme and concept